1kevgriff/Workshop-SPA-with-ASPNETCORE-VueJS/README.md

 # Workshop: Building Single Page Applications with VueJS and ASP.NET Core

 ## What you'll learn
+Have you ever wanted to become a full stack developer in just a few hours?
+This is the workshop for you!

+Over the next several hours, you're going to learn the basics necessary to develop your own Single Page Applications with VueJS and ASP.NET Core.

+Topics include:
+    * Single Page Architecture - What is it?
+    * Client Side Development with Vue
+        * Components
+        * Vue Router
+        * Vuex for State Managmeent
+    * Server Side with ASP.NET Core
+        * API Fundamentals
+        * Controllers
+    * Putting it all together

 ## Prerequisites
+There are some *things* you should have ready to go before this workshop.
+[Check them out here](Prerequsites.md)

 ## The "Goal" Project
 In this workshop, we are going to build a simple application to management multiple To Do lists and items.